Softomist/My-Project/README.md

 # My-Project
 This is my first repository.
 <BR>
-Author -- SYED SABIR ALI
+Author -- SYED SABIR ALI of softomist